 Blood tests are required for a possible anemia diagnosis, which may indicate the presence of intestinal or rectal bleeding.
 These tests are also useful in finding the number of white cells in the patient's blood as a large number of such cells is a sign that the body is battling an infection.

-Faeces examination might also show the presence of leukocytes, possibly pointing to an ulcerative colitis diagnosis or another inflammatory disease.
-Moreover, the results of this analysis are useful in finding whether bleeding or infection is present in the colon or not and if there is any bacteria, virus or parasite that might have caused these problems.
+Feces examination might also show the presence of leukocytes, possibly pointing to an ulcerative colitis diagnosis or another inflammatory disease.
+Moreover, the results of this analysis are useful in finding whether bleeding or infection is present in the colon or not and if there is any bacteria, virus, or parasite that might have caused these problems.

 Barium enema and computed tomography scans (CT) are also used to diagnose ulcerative colitis or its complications.

 Age.
 Ulcerative colitis usually occurs before the age of 30 but can develop at any age.

 Ethnicity.
 White people have the highest risk of developing ulcerative colitis.